 Real World gives us a rare insight into the work and world of this man of few worlds.
 A truly inspirational watch!

 Infamous photographer Cindy Sherman discusses being the ‘master of disguise’ in a movie that explores her adaptive and reactive work.
 Sherman made waves in the modern art world with her self-portraits in the early 80s and has been an influential force in feminism & the art world since.

 This film explores Cindy Sherman’s rise to fame & her infamous photography role-playing.
 It also dissects her relationship with her partner.
 Who later struggled with Cindy’s success.
-Called a compelling critique of the art world, this is an excellent watch if you’re looking to see photography from a different perspective.
+Called a compelling critique of the art world, this is an excellent watch if you’re looking to see

 28. The Way I See It (2020)

 This new documentary follows the career of Pete Souza, the former Chief Official White House Photographer.
 After working for former presidents Ronald Reagan and Barack Obama.
 You can bet that Souza has some stories to tell.

 Souza talks about his job to accurately document the presidencies and capture the images’ mood, emotion, and context, along with the occasional intimate, fleeting moment.